Harry Potter and the Cursed Child Audiobook – The eighth Harry Potter Audiobook

 She calls herself Jo and has said, “No one ever called me ‘Joanne’ when I was young, unless they were angry.”
 Following her marriage, she has sometimes used the name Joanne Murray when conducting personal business.
 During the Leveson Inquiry, she gave evidence under the name of Joanne Kathleen Rowling.
 In a 2012 interview, Rowling noted that she no longer cared that people pronounced her name incorrectly.

 Review of Harry Potter and the Cursed Child Audiobook

 Praise for Harry Potter and the Cursed Child Audiobook by J.K.
 Rowling, Parts I and II

 * “Series fans can breathe easy knowing this play has been respectfully and lovingly wrought.
 Tensions thrum, spells fly… but at center stage, as always in the Potterverse, is the overriding importance of love and friendship, especially in the face of danger.” — Booklist, starred review

-You may love to listen to all 11 audiobooks in the Harry Potter audiobook free series on my website:
+You may love to listen to all 11 audiobooks here with 2 voices: Jim dale or stephen fry: Harry Potter audio books

 - Harry Potter And The Chamber Of Secrets Audiobook